iRove108/markups/README.md

 Markups is a library written for Python and OpenCV that returns bounding boxes around areas of text that have been annotated by a reader.
 The library supports the following forms of annotations:
 - Highlights

+The following forms of annotations are still _in development_.
+To learn more about them, see CONTRIBUTING.md.
 - Underlines
 - Sidenotes